A sturdy and economical ‘work horse’ for 1930s and 40s Australia

 (Click on photos to enlarge) - Images free to share and distribute but please acknowledge driverclassics.com.au

-Driver Classics' 1936 Federal, Driver Brothers fleet #2, is believed to be a Federal Model 20.
-Federal #2 carried out eleven years of reliable service and was sold in December 1947 with the arrival of the new Bedford OB.
+Driver Classics 1936 Federal with Grummet a body, Driver Brothers fleet #2, is believed to be a Federal Model 20.
+Federal #2 carried out eleven years of reliable service and was sold in December 1947 due to the arrival of a new replacement Bedford OB.

 The Federal Model 20 chassis was built in Detroit, Michigan USA and the body was built by Grummet body builders.
 H. A. Grummet was established in 1926 by Hugo August Grummet in West Brunswick, a suburb of Melbourne.